 Kammermusiksaal / Chamber Music Hall is the smaller venue, often with chamber music, but also experimental jazz or fado concerts, as the one from Ana Moura.

-After Konzerthaus and Staatsoper Under den Linden, this January I finally attended last week a concert also at Philharmonie Berlin.
-An evening that turned out to be an international celebration of European friendship – the Youth Orchestras of Germany and of France (Bundesjugendorchester / Orchestre Français des Jeunes), with British Alexander Shelley as Dirigent, performing together:
+After Konzerthaus and Staatsoper Under den Linden, this January I attended for the first time a concert also at Philharmonie Berlin.
+An evening that turned out to be a celebration of European friendship – the Youth Orchestras of Germany and of France (Bundesjugendorchester / Orchestre Français des Jeunes), with British Alexander Shelley as Dirigent, performing together:

 - Maurice Ravel – La Valse – Richard Strauss